GJSayers/hobo-hatch-b2b/README.md

 * The project was built following completing the final video-based learning module in the Code Institute course.
 There are particular items that have been expanded on from the course project where it made little sense to adapt dramatically, in particular:

-* Messages / toasts implementation
+* Messages / toasts implementation prticularly the bag preview in messages

 * Javascript for controlling the plus / minus controls at bag and shopping bag ( also therw was significant trial and error and edits to enable this successfully across the multipe sizes)

 * Stripe implementation

 ## Content